Tuesday, December 31, 2019

 The CryptO'pinion?

-Thundercats is a good game albeit ridiculously challenging.
-My red-haired hero was walking, jumping and crouching like a crazed hip-hop'ster on speed yet I still couldn't kill everything - without dying several times!!
-Even with a trainer, it's still far too hard but at least I got to see the later levels.
-Those who playtested this game needs their head examined!
+Thundercats is a good game, albeit ridiculously challenging.
+My red-haired hero was walking, jumping and crouching like a crazed maniac on speed!!
+Yet, I still couldn't manage to kill everything without dying several times.
+Heck, even with a trainer, it's still hard, but at least this cheat enabled me to endure and finally see the other levels after decades.
+However, those who playtested this need their head examined.

-I've moaned a lot about this game and yes, it's crammed full of annoying mechanics.
+Yes, it's crammed full of annoying mechanics.
 However, it's still a game to boot up and play because it looks great, sounds great, and who doesn't enjoy clobbering animals with a huge sword?
-Personally, I'm more of a He-Man fan but I enjoyed this platformer and I think you will too.
-Flawed but a lot of fun.
+Personally, I'm more of a He-Man fan, but I enjoyed this platformer, and I think you will too.
+Flawed but bucket loads of fun!

 Random ATARI ST articles from the archives